Menu Display

 Outlook Gas 2025

-For the rest of the year, the Group expects substantial stability in the customer base, with forecasts of volumes sold which may depend on the temperatures seen during the upcoming months.
+For 2026, the Group expects substantial stability in the customer base, with forecasts of volumes sold which may vary according to the temperatures of the period.

 Outlook Electricity 2025

-The results as of September 2025 for the Integrated Water Cycle area show growth compared to the same period of the previous year.
+In 2025, the Integrated Water Cycle area recorded results that were higher than those of the same period of the previous year.

-Thanks to the investments planned over the course of the business plan, this area will become even more efficient and resilient in the coming years.
-The Group will work on several fronts to reduce water consumption, decrease network losses, and increase the reuse of wastewater.
+Thanks to the investments planned over the course of the Business Plan, this business area will become even more efficient and resilient in the coming years.
+The Group will work across several fronts to reduce water consumption, decrease network losses and increase the reuse of wastewater.

 Outlook Waste 2025